 · Two staff development days

 · We will be closed on the above holidays and all children will still be billed.
 These are paid holidays for the staff.
+If any of these holidays falls on a weekend the holiday will be observed on a Friday before and or Monday after.

 1) NUTRITION: Since food and nutrition are important components of a child’s development, Tiny Treasures emphasizes fresh and natural foods such as fresh fruits and vegetables whole grain breads, etc.